YCChenVictor/blog-frontend/_posts/software/Internet/2021-04-09-hypertext-transfer-protocol.md

 ## Introduction

-HTTP is on application layer; With this layer, people use understandable logics to operate and achieve their goals; for example, users can use mouse to click a link on webpage in browsers, and then the client side will send requests which follows HTTP and walk through the layers below application layer to server.
+HTTP is on application layer.
+With this layer, people use understandable logics to operate and achieve their goals; for example, users can use mouse to click a link on webpage in browsers, and then the client side will send requests which follows HTTP and walk through the layers below application layer to server.
 Given the informations sent from client, server side will parse these informations to decide the next move.

 The layers as follow: